Well-posedness and global dynamics for the critical Hardy-Sobolev parabolic equation: Preliminaries

 Then $\partial_x^\alpha e^{t\Delta}|\cdot|^{-\gamma} : L^{p_1}(\R^d) \to L^{p_2}(\R^d)$ is a bounded map {\rm (}replace $L^{p_2}(\R^d)$ by $C_0(\R^d)$ if $p_2=\infty${\rm )} and there exists a constant $C = C(d, \gamma,\alpha, p_1, p_2)>0$ such that

 for any $t>0$ and $f \in L^{p_1}(\R^d).$ \end{itemize} \end{lem} The statement (i) is well known, and the statement (ii) is a combination of (i) and H\"older's inequality.
-The proof of (ii) can be found in \cite{BenTayWei2017}.
+The proof of (ii) can be found in Proposition 2.1 from \cite{BenTayWei2017}.